What are the latest travel rules for Spain this half-term?

 Can I travel to Spain from the UK?
-Latest vaccine rules explained
+Latest rules explained as vaccinated only rule dropped for 12-17s

+“Starting at 00:00h on Monday 14 [this age group] may submit negative NAAT test (RT-PCR or similar) [taken within the] 72h before,” it continued.

+The news comes too late for the UK’s half-term holidays - with a week off starting from Monday, many families have already booked holidays elsewhere or will be setting off over the weekend, before the rule change kicks in.

-As of 1 February, holidaymakers planning to travel to Spain need to have been vaccinated against Covid-19 within a strict timeframe.
+Meanwhile, as of 1 February, vaccinated adult holidaymakers planning to travel to Spain need to have had their jabs within a strict timeframe.

 Following the European Union Commission’s recommendations, authorities in Spain announced that only vaccination records that show a final dose administered within the previous 270 days will be recognised.